SolarArbiter/SolarArbiter.github.io/data_model.md

     parameters for a Site representing a power plant (e.g. AC capacity, DC capacity).

-2. For each Observation,
+2. For each Observation:

     a.
-Define the Observation: name, variable (e.g., GHI), interval value
-     type (e.g. instantaneous or average), interval label (N/A, beginning, ending), uncertainty.
+Define the Observation: name, variable (e.g., GHI), interval value type (e.g. instantaneous or average), interval label (N/A, beginning, ending), uncertainty.

 	  b.
 Upload a time series with each element in the series being a triplet of values: Time, Value, Quality Flag.

 In this model, each of several Observations (e.g., GHI, air temperature, wind speed) is uploaded as a separate time series.
 Because each